AdobeDocs/commerce-extensibility/src/pages/app-development/examples.md

 ### Example: Adding placeholder data

 Consider a scenario where you want to create placeholder products, but you do not want the page to be empty and you do not want to manually create placeholder data.
-You could create an event that fires when a product description contains `<placeholder>` or some similar trigger that is consumed by your App Builder app, which uses Adobe Commerce's REST API along with a third-party placeholder data app to populate your `stage` storefront with placeholder data.
+You could create an event that fires when a product description contains a string like `<placeholder>`.
+This event is consumed by your App Builder app, which uses Adobe Commerce's REST API along with a third-party placeholder data app to populate your `stage` storefront with placeholder data.